 Stop Youth Opioid Abuse is a multi-channel effort from the Office of National Drug Control Policy (ONDCP), the Ad Council, and the Truth Initiative that focuses on preventing and reducing the misuse of opioids among youth and young adults.

 This section features the most recent Monitoring the Future national survey results on substance use in this age group, including patterns of marijuana and alcohol use and non-medical use of prescription drugs.
 It also covers newer trends, such as e-vaporizers and hookah use.
 This section also has resources for students, parents, educators, dorm supervisors, counselors, clinicians, and researchers who work with this age group.

-This is the National Institute on Alcohol Abuse and Alcoholism’s one-stop resource for comprehensive research-based information on issues related to alcohol abuse and binge drinking among college students.
+This is the National Institute on Alcohol Abuse and Alcoholism’s one-stop resource for comprehensive research-based information on issues related to underage drinking and binge drinking among college students.

 Published by the Substance Abuse and Mental Health Services Administration, this brochure provides parents with information they need to talk with their college-bound young adults about alcohol use consequences.

 Produced by the Substance Abuse and Mental Health Services Administration, this video encourages parents to talk with their college-bound young adults about alcohol use and highlights the academic and health consequences of underage drinking by first-year students.

 The Substance Abuse and Mental Health Services Administration’s Strategic Prevention Framework is a planning process for preventing substance use and misuse.
 Prevention professionals use the SPF as a comprehensive guide to plan, implement, and evaluate prevention problems.